learn-co-curriculum/how-to-stay-current-in-the-tech-industry/README.md

 - [Schneier on Security](https://www.schneier.com/)Featuring the latest cybersecurity news, tech essays, and academic papers, Schneier on Security has attracted over 250,000 readers in its 13-year run.

--[Daniel Miessler](https://danielmiessler.com/) A tech blog from a renowned security expert, Daniel Miessler’s official blog stands out because of its diversified content.
+- [Daniel Miessler](https://danielmiessler.com/) A tech blog from a renowned security expert, Daniel Miessler’s official blog stands out because of its diversified content.

 - [Hacker News](https://thehackernews.com/)With five million monthly viewership and over 3 million social media followers, Hacker News provides daily cybersecurity and technology news, analyzed technical reports and insightful columns for every type of tech enthusiast.

--[Krebs on Security](https://krebsonsecurity.com/) A notorious hacker group took over Brian Krebs’ home network while he was trying to set up a firewall in 2001.
+- [Krebs on Security](https://krebsonsecurity.com/) A notorious hacker group took over Brian Krebs’ home network while he was trying to set up a firewall in 2001.
 This event led to him launching the daily blog Security Fix in 2005.

 - [Troy Hunt](https://www.troyhunt.com/) Australia’s Troy Hunt is very passionate about educating web developers about web security.